Filed Under Sports

 A Catalyst for the "Comeback City"

-With the massive renovations that lasted from 2018-2019, the Cavaliers also signed a lease to occupy Rocket Mortgage FieldHouse until 2034.
-At the time that this lease expires, this arena will have been home to the Cavaliers for 40 years after their move in 1994.
-Recently in 2022, Rocket Mortgage FieldHouse hosted the National Basketball Association's All-Star Weekend event.
-Due to continuous innovation of the complex, it was able to host these events in both 1997 and 2022 for the 50th and 75th anniversaries of the NBA.
-Despite controversy regarding funding for the project, Rocket Mortgage FieldHouse has proven to be an unwavering symbol of Cleveland.
+In 2022, Rocket Mortgage FieldHouse (or "the Rock," as it has come to be known) hosted the National Basketball Association's All-Star Weekend event.
+Thanks to continuous improvement and innovation, the complex was able to host these events in both 1997 and 2022, for the 50th and 75th anniversaries of the NBA.
+Despite controversy regarding the initial funding for the project as well as for ongoing maintenance, Rocket Mortgage FieldHouse has proven to be an unwavering symbol of Cleveland.

 Images